Behaviour in case of a chemical accident

 What is a siren?

-The siren is installed in an enterprise liable to be affected by a major accident and in endangered areas to alert of the danger.
+The siren is installed in enterprises with a major hazard and dangerous enterprises as well as in endangered areas to alert of the danger.

 Listen to the hazard sirens: